5 Causes of Deforestation

 5. Climate Change

 Climate change is a leading cause of deforestation.
-Extreme weather events like wildfires (which caused 95 million hectares of forest cover loss between 2001-2022), droughts, and storm surges destroy millions of hectares of forest every year — and their intensity is only increasing with global warming.
+Extreme weather events like wildfires (which caused 138 million hectares of forest cover loss between 2001-2023), droughts, and storm surges destroy millions of hectares of forest every year — and their intensity is only increasing with global warming.

 But the trouble doesn’t end there: after extreme weather events, deforested or degraded areas are highly susceptible to pests, diseases, and invasive species.
-This in turn can threaten healthy forests nearby.
+This, in turn, can threaten healthy forests nearby.

 How To Stop Deforestation